tdr-autosync/frontend-lint/rules.md

 ## "require-qa-class" rule

-This rule requires qa-\* CSS classes to be provided class on specific HTML elements.
+This rule requires qa-\* CSS classes to be provided class on specific HTML elements and to follow [naming conventions](https://motocommerce.atlassian.net/wiki/spaces/QA/pages/1386971151/How+to+work+with+qa-+CSS+classes).

 ## Usage